-- Events: Members of the Planning Policy Team were invited to attend meetings and events to discuss the DBLP, which were organised by outside parties, including Parish Councils and Neighbourhood Planning Steering Groups.
+Events: Members of the Planning Policy Team were invited to attend meetings and events to discuss the DBLP, which were organised by outside parties, including Parish Councils and Neighbourhood Planning Steering Groups.
 A list of these events is shown below in Table 7.
+Attendance at these meetings enabled the Planning Policy Team to provide a place-specific overview of the implications of the Local Plan for that part of the District.

 Event

 Meeting with Dunham and District, Normanton on Trent and Marnham Parish

 Council's.

 Meeting a Carlton Parish Council.

 Leafields allotment holders meeting.

 Update given to the NP group and PC at East Drayton.

 Member site visit to Peaks Hill Farm.

 Cottam PC and Tresswell PC meeting.

 Meeting with Uniper Energy to discuss Cottam.

 Meeting with Lound NP Steering Group.

 Meeting with Lound NP Steering Group (additional).

 Event at Blyth featured a double-up with the Neighbourhood Plan consultation.

+Event

 Meeting with Chair of Clarborough & Welham NP Steering Group.

 Pre-meet with Friends of Sandhills, Retford.

 Scrooby double-up consultation (LP and NP).

 Meeting with Laneham PC.

 Public meeting at The Beeches, Tuxford.